wp-plugins/spam-free-wordpress/readme.txt

 Yes, however, other comment spam plugins will cause false positives, so it is best to disable all of them, including Akismet.

-= Will the password update on cached post pages? =

-Yes.

 = Does this plugin work on WordPress Multisite? =

 Yes.

-= Why can't I see the password field on the comment form? =

-Log out as Admin and clear your web browser, and blog cache.
-If there is still no password field then request help at the [Spam Free WordPress](http://www.toddlahman.com/spam-free-wordpress-support/) support page.

-= Do readers need to accept cookies or to have Javascript enabled? =
+= Do readers need to have Javascript enabled? =

 Yes.

-= Will having a password requirement stop readers from commenting? =

-No, but it will stop spam.

 == Screenshots ==

-1. If Spam Free Wordpress is installed correctly there will be a password field on the comment form.
+1. The invisible password secures the comment form without bothering the reader.

+2. A clickable password can secures the comment form if you want a visual password.

+3. A click for password can secures the comment form if you want a visual password.

-2. Spam Free Wordpress in Action
+4. Spam Free Wordpress in action.

 == Upgrade Notice ==

-= 1.7.5 =
+= 1.7.6 =

 Upgrade immediately to keep your blog comment spam free.

 == Changelog ==

+= 1.7.6 =

+* Added the option to secure the comment form with an invisible password, a clickable password field, or a click password button.

 = 1.7.5 =